-“the book ‘[ours] hyperlocalization of architecture’ can be seen as a contemporary experimental guide for the future designers and produces different approaches to ‘ordinary architecture’ with regional sources or materials. in this regard, defines a new way of producing through provocative rules and limitations, removing all ambiguity about sustainable architecture.
+“the book ‘[ours] hyperlocalization of architecture’ can be seen as a contemporary experimental guide for future designers and produces different approaches to ‘ordinary architecture’ with regional sources or materials.”

 “In his forthcoming book, Hyperlocalization of Architecture, author and Passive House consultant Andrew Michler turns his lens to contemporary architecture, but his focus is on a very timeless concept.”